Glossary

 Forecast before you commit budget

 ElenIQ’s Dex forecasts the commercial impact of budget changes before a pound is committed, so you can see how spend moves profit - not just revenue - across channels.
-Put a figure on it with the POAS calculator.

 Explore ad spend forecasting